Healthcare in Israel: Emergency services

-Emergency medical services in Israel are provided by the Magen David Adom (MDA) organization, which staffs approximately 1,200 emergency medical technicians, paramedics, and emergency physicians, and 10,000 volunteers.
-The organizations operates 95 stations and a fleet of over 700 ambulances.
+Emergency medical services in Israel are provided by the Magen David Adom (MDA) organization, which staffs approximately 1,200 emergency medical technicians, paramedics, and emergency physicians.
+The number of volunteers is between 26,000 and 39,200.
+The organizations operates 119 stations and a fleet of over 700 ambulances.
 The majority of the fleet consists of basic life support ambulances.
 There are also smaller numbers of advanced life support ambulances and mobile intensive care units.
-For air ambulance services, MDA relies primarily on Unit 669 of the Israeli Air Force.
-There are also four MBB Bo 105 utility helicopters staffed with MDA paramedics owned by Lahak Aviation operating as air ambulances throughout the country.
+For air ambulance services, MDA partners with Hatzolah Air.
+There were also four MBB Bo 105 utility helicopters staffed with MDA paramedics owned by Lahak Aviation operating as air ambulances throughout the country; these have been replaced with BK117 helicopters.
 Non-emergency and repatriation air ambulance services are normally provided by private charter carriers.

 Magen David Adom is supplemented in some areas by Hatzalah, an emergency ambulance services network serving Jewish communities worldwide, and ZAKA, a series of community emergency response teams staffed by Orthodox Jews, who in addition to providing medical services and evacuation, also aid in the identification of terrorism victims and gather spilled blood and body parts for burial.
 The Palestine Red Crescent Society also provides services to Arab neighborhoods in Jerusalem.
 It gained access to Jerusalem after signing a 2005 Memorandum of Understanding with Magen David Adom.

-The ambulance system, for the most part, conforms to the Franco-German model of EMS care, and the presence of physicians at high-acuity emergencies is not uncommon.
+The ambulance system originally conformed to the Franco-German model of EMS care, but shifted to the Anglo-American Model, with rapid, paramedic-led on-scene stabilization, after which the patient is transported to the hospital.
 In addition, emergency ambulance services is bolstered by a variety of private carriers tasked with interfacility transfers only.